shaikh078601/Password-Generator-/README.md

 # Password-Generator-
-This project involves creating a comprehensive job application form to streamline the hiring process.
-It collects essential candidate details such as personal information, education, experience, and references.
-The project also includes an analysis of how structured forms improve recruitment efficiency and candidate evaluation.
+The Password Generator project is a tool designed to create strong, secure, and random passwords based on user-defined criteria such as length and character types (uppercase, lowercase, numbers, and symbols).